RobinTail/express-zod-api/README.md

 The object being validated is the `request.query` for GET request, the `request.body` for PUT, PATCH and POST requests, or their merging for DELETE requests.

-Middlewares can handle validated inputs and the original `request`, for example, to perform the authentication.
+Middlewares can handle validated inputs and the original `request`, for example, to perform the authentication or provide the endpoint's handler with some request properties like the actual method.
-The returns of middlewares are combined into `options` parameter available to the next middlewares and the endpoint's handler.
+The returns of middlewares are combined into the `options` parameter available to the next middlewares and the endpoint's handler.

-The endpoint parameter `input` combines the validated inputs of all connected middlewares along with its own.
+The handler's parameter `input` combines the validated inputs of all connected middlewares along with the handler's one.
 The result that the handler returns goes to the `ResultHandler` which is responsible for transmission of the final response or possible error.

-All inputs and outputs are validated and there are also advanced powerful features for schema validation like transformations and refinements.
+All inputs and outputs are validated and there are also advanced powerful features like transformations and refinements.
 The diagram below can give you a better idea of the dataflow.

 ![Dataflow](dataflow.svg)